fabianpimminger/cookiefox/readme.txt

 7. Consent cookie & Advanced performance settings

 == Changelog ==

+= 2.0.5 =
+* Added setting for delaying the cookie notice
+* Added API to get the current consent status
+* Added API to subscribe to consent change events
+* Added API to subscribe to the init event

 = 2.0.4 =
 * Added API for handling consent changes for dynamically inserted content/embeds.